dkh0387/nextjsblueprint/README.md

 - Just for test purpose: `await new Promise(r => setTimeout(r, 2000));`

-# Confirmation dialog
+# Dialog

-- Example: `src/components/posts/DeletePostDialog.tsx`
+- Example of a confirmation dialog: `src/components/posts/DeletePostDialog.tsx`
+- Example of a dialog with bindings and optimistic update: `src/app/(main)/users/[username]/EditProfileDialog.tsx`

 # Reading `.env` variables in code